brainstormforce/switch-to-astra/README.md

 ## Description ##

-<h2>Go Full Width After Switching to Astra</h2>

-This plugin essentially helps you make your existing website compatible with Page Builders when you switch to Astra theme.
-Here is how this plugin works -
+- Did you just install Astra theme on your existing website?
+- Do you have any layouts built with Page Builders that are no more Full Width after switching to Astra?
+- Wondering whether you need to manually make all these pages full width manually from Astra meta option?

+If the answer to questions above is yes, this plugin is for you.

+Here is how it works –

-1. Install & Activate the plugin
+- Install & Activate the plugin
-1. Click on the Link: "Go Fullwidth"
+- Click on the Link: "Go Fullwidth"
-In a moment, the pages & posts where you've used the Page Builder will go fullwidth.
+- In a moment, the pages & posts where you've used the Page Builder will go full width.

-That’s about it.
-If you’re interested in understanding how this works, read along!

-Instead of making all pages and posts go full width, this plugin smartly detects <strong>only</strong> Pages / Posts that are made using Page Builders and only updates them automagically.
+We also have a detailed knowledgebase article that explains <a href="https://wpastra.com/docs/switch-to-astra?utm_source=wp-repo&utm_medium=astra_desc&utm_campaign=switch_to_astra">how you can switch to Astra</a> in a few easy steps.

-This is what happens when you click on "Let's Go Full Width"
+This is what this plugin automates:

-1. Layout will be set to "Full Width"
+1. Finds and shortlists all layouts that are created with Page Builder.
+2. The layout of all those pages is changed to "Full Width" from meta options.
-1. Title will be disabled
+3. Title is be disabled
-1. Sidebar will be set to "No Sidebar"
+4. Sidebar will be set to "No Sidebar"
-1. Featured Image will be disabled
+5. Featured Image will be disabled

+### WORTH CONSIDERING: ###

+Need more control to select the pages you want to make full width?
+You can use the <a href="https://wordpress.org/plugins/astra-bulk-edit/">Astra Bulk Edit</a> plugin to do so.

-NOTES:
+### IMPORTANT NOTES: ###

-1. This plugin is made just for the Astra Theme.
-It does not work for other themes.
+- This plugin is made just for the Astra Theme.
+It does not work with other themes.
-1. Supported Page Builders are: Beaver Builder, Elementor & Visual Composer.
+- Supported Page Builders - Beaver Builder, Elementor & Visual Composer.
-1. IMPORTANT: Please take a backup of your site before using this plugin.
+- Please take a backup of your website before using this plugin.

+### WHY SWITCH TO ASTRA? ###

+Astra is the fastest customizable WordPress theme!
+It is powering over 300,000+ websites and is being loved by both beginners and experts.

+### ASTRA OFFERS - ###

+**Faster Performance** - Built with speed and performance in mind, Astra lets you built faster loading and better performing websites in minutes.

+**Compatibility with Page Builders** - Astra works great with all page builders.
+You can pick it as the best <a href="https://wpastra.com/theme-for-elementor/?utm_source=wp-repo&utm_medium=astra_desc&utm_campaign=switch_to_astra">theme for Elementor</a>, Beaver Builder, Divi, Brizy, etc. Astra works great with Gutenberg too!

+**Easy Customizations** - Astra offers all the settings within the customizer itself.
+This speeds up the process of designing a website with just a few clicks.

+**Deeper Integrations** - Astra’s integration with all WooCommerce plugins, LearnDash, LifterLMS, etc. lets you create better online stores and websites to offer online courses.

+**Ready-to-use complete website demos** - Astra along with the <a href="https://wordpress.org/plugins/astra-sites/">Astra Starter Sites</a> plugin gives you complete website demos built with Elementor, Beaver Builder, Brizy and Gutenberg.
+You can import, tweak and use them as your own.

+## Frequently Asked Questions ##

+### Will this affect the content on my website? ###

+The Switch to Astra plugin switches the theme on a website.
+Therefore, you might just lose the settings you’ve managed through your previous theme.
+The content added through page builders will remain.

 ## Installation ##